 2. Drain Field (or Leach Field)

-• Distribution Box: Before wastewater enters the trenches, it often flows through a distribution box, which evenly distributes the wastewater into each trench, ensuring even use of the drain field.
+- Distribution Box: Before wastewater enters the trenches, it often flows through a distribution box, evenly distributing it into each trench and ensuring even use of the drain field.

-• Soil: The soil beneath and around the drain field acts as a natural filter.
-As wastewater percolates down through the soil, harmful pathogens and chemicals are neutralized.
+- Soil: The soil beneath and around the drain field is a natural filter.
+Harmful pathogens and chemicals are neutralized as wastewater percolates down through the soil.
 The soil type plays a crucial role in this process; for instance, sandy soils may allow for quicker drainage, while clay soils might retain moisture longer.

 3. Pipes and Fittings

-• Perforated Pipes: Used in the drain field, these allow the liquid effluent to seep into the surrounding gravel and soil.
+- Perforated pipes are used in the drain field, allowing liquid effluent to seep into the surrounding gravel and soil.

 4. Venting